dmayorcat/cleaningData/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 Process

-The script run_analysis.R performs the following process to clean up the data and create tiny data sets:
+2.The script run_analysis.R performs the following process to clean up the data and create tiny data sets:

-Merge the training and test sets to create one data set.
+a.Merge the training and test sets to create one data set.

+b.
 Reads features.txt and uses only the measurements on the mean and standard deviation for each measurement.

+c.
 Reads activity_labels.txt and applies human readable activity names to name the activities in the data set.

+d.
 Labels the data set with descriptive names.
 (Names are converted to lower case; underscores and brackets are removed.)

+e.
 Merges the features with activity labels and subject IDs.
 The result is saved as tidyData.txt.

-The average of each measurement for each activity and each subject is merged to a second data set.
+3. The average of each measurement for each activity and each subject is merged to a second data set.
 The result is saved as tidyData2.txt.

-Variables
+Variables used

 testData - table contents of test/X_test.txt
 trainData - table contents of train/X_train.txt